 Hiring a nonprofit human resources consultant can be a game changer for the organizations that are ready for their services.
 Take your time conducting your research, and you’ll be sure to find the perfect partner.
 Keep exploring with a few additional resources:

-- Top 7 Compensation Consulting Firms for Any Sector.
+- Compensation Consulting Firms: 12 Top Picks for Any Sector.
 Strong compensation strategy should be a foundation for your larger recruitment and retention goals.
 Explore the different services offered by some top experts in the field.

 - DNL OmniMedia’s Guide to Creating a Nonprofit Technology Plan.
 For more tech-heavy projects, like major CRM updates or overhauls, a new tech plan might be your best bet.
 Learn from these leading nonprofit tech consultants.